ondrej33/time-series-project/README.md

 Use `regression.py` to run the whole process.
 The usage is following:
 ```
-regression.py [-h] -i INPUT -q QUANTITY
+regression.py [-h] -i INPUT -q QUANTITY [-o OUTPUT]
 ```

+If the output path is given, plot is exported as PNG.
+Otherwise, it is only opened in a console.
+The evaluation metric details are printed at the end.
+Use `python .\regression.py -h` for further details.

-For example, you can run it as:
+You can run the whole program with the example data as:
 ```
-python .\regression.py --input .\data.csv --quantity "Consumption"
+python .\regression.py -i .\data.csv -q "Consumption" -o "consumption-forecast.png"
 ```

 Additionaly, some initial data exploration and visualization is provided in `explore.ipynb`.